Arts + Culture

 Webster County Freedom Rock

-The Webster County Freedom Rock is located at a trailhead at the junction of A Street and the Karl King Bridge in Fort Dodge.
+The Webster County Freedom Rock sits at a trailhead at the junction of A Street and the Karl King Bridge in Fort Dodge.
 Artist Ray “Bubba” Sorenson II painted patriotic scenes on the 25,000 pound boulder.
-Webster County’s Freedom Rock will be specific to this county depicting scenes specific to this county’s veterans.
+Webster County’s Freedom Rock is specific to this county, depicting scenes specific to this county’s veterans, their triumphs, and their struggles.

 Williams Veteran Memorial – Williams, Iowa